basler/pypylon/README.md

 The official python wrapper for the Basler pylon Camera Software Suite.

+Background information about usage of pypylon, programming samples and jupyter notebooks can also be found at [pypylon-samples](https://github.com/basler/pypylon-samples).

 **Please Note:**
 This project is offered with no technical support by Basler AG.
 You are welcome to post any questions or issues on [GitHub](https://github.com/basler/pypylon) or on [ImagingHub](https://www.imaginghub.com).